 - Deterioration of heart condition

-Regular exercise reduces your risk to all above factors that put a strain on the heart.
+Regular exercise reduces your risk to all above factors that put a strain on the heart and promotes a healthy lifestyle for healthy heart.
 Physical activity of moderate intensity for 30 to 60 minutes on most days of the week is beneficial.
 For people with busy lifestyles which does not allow them a set time for exercise, the good news is that breaking up exercise sessions into three 10-minute workouts offer the same heart benefits as one long session of 30 minutes.
 Also, routine activities like taking the stairs, walking the dog, housekeeping chores, etc. all count towards the total.
 Small steps like walking to the market instead of taking the car or alighting from the bus a couple of stops behind increase your activity level.
 The key is to remain active throughout the day – increasing the frequency, intensity, and duration of the exercise program can result in bigger benefits.

 - Eat a Balanced Diet for a Healthy Heart